 I am a feminist historian of late colonial Indonesia, with special interest in research on the crossroads of gender studies, the history of childhood in colonial contexts, and comparative histories of Southeast Asia.
 Since September 2015, I have been working on my doctoral project ‘Indigenous Girlhoods and Education in the Netherlands Indies, ca. 1880-1940’ at the European University Institute.
 The project proposes a new and innovative view on education in colonial Indonesia.

 I hold a BA in History from the University of Groningen (2013) and a ResMA in Global and Colonial History from Leiden University (2015).
-I minored in the ResMa Gender and Ethnicity at Utrecht University (2013-2015).
+I also followed a minor on gender and postcoloniality in the ResMa Gender and Ethnicity at Utrecht University (2013-2015).

 In 2018, I will spend four months as an affiliated fellow at the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) in Leiden.

 Apart from English, Dutch and Bahasa Indonesia, my working languages are German, French and Italian.